Murder of Felicia Gayle

 1998 murder in St. Louis, Missouri, U.S.

-Felicia "Lisha" Anne Gayle Picus (February 6, 1956 – August 11, 1998) was an American journalist murdered during a burglary in her gated community in University City, Missouri, on August 11, 1998.
-Gayle, a 42-year-old reporter for the St. Louis Post-Dispatch, was found dead in her home, having been stabbed up to 43 times with a butcher's knife taken from her kitchen.
+Felicia "Lisha" Anne Picus (February 6, 1956 – August 11, 1998) was an American journalist murdered during a burglary at her home in University City, Missouri, on August 11, 1998.
+Gayle, a 42-year-old reporter for the St. Louis Post-Dispatch, was found dead, having been stabbed up to 43 times with a butcher's knife taken from her kitchen.

 Marcellus Williams was charged with and convicted of Gayle's murder.
 Prosecutors presented evidence that included testimonies of Williams' former cellmate, girlfriend, and a man who testified to Williams selling him Gayle's stolen laptop.
 Other evidence included Williams's possession of items stolen from Gayle's home.
 In August 2001, Williams was sentenced to death.

 On appeal, he raised several issues, including claims of errors in evidentiary rulings, jury instructions, and victim impact testimony.
 He also challenged the use of his prior criminal history and alleged improper prosecutorial comments during closing arguments.
 The death sentence was controversial, as DNA evidence had been claimed to prove his innocence, and Gayle's family repeatedly stated they did not want Williams executed.
 The court rejected these arguments, finding no abuse of discretion by the trial court and that the additional DNA on the murder weapon was the prosecutor's which adhered when handling the evidence.
 The Missouri Supreme Court rejected Williams's appeal, concluding that the verdict was neither disproportionate nor influenced by prejudice.
 They concluded that there were sufficient statutory aggravating circumstances, such as the brutality of the crime and Williams' prior convictions.
 The court affirmed both the conviction and the death sentence.
 Williams was executed on September 24, 2024, amid ongoing protests.